-Photos of Autonomous Apes live at Red Gate Art Society, Vancouver, BC V5T 3C1
+Photos of Autonomous Apes live at Red Gate Art Society, Vancouver, British Columbia

-Autonomous Apes live at Red Gate at Red Gate Art Society, Vancouver, BC V5T 3C1
+Autonomous Apes live at Red Gate at Red Gate Art Society, Vancouver, British Columbia

 Autonomous Apes headlined a night of raw, high-energy alt-rock at Red Gate Art Society — joined by two heavy-hitting local acts for an evening that blurred the line between rehearsal-room grit and pure stage chaos.